jansche/AccessibleEvents/README.md

 # Accessible Events

-## 🚨🚨🚨 Please vot for existing [Issues](https://github.com/jansche/AccessibleEvents/issues) (practices), so we can put them into our ACCESSIBILITY GUIDANCE docs.
+## 🚨🚨🚨 Please vote for existing [Issues](https://github.com/jansche/AccessibleEvents/issues) (practices), so we can put them into our ACCESSIBILITY GUIDANCE docs.
 Please vote per 👍 for your favorite practices in [Issues](https://github.com/jansche/AccessibleEvents/issues)!
 THANKS! 🚨🚨🚨

 ### Background